praisetompane/the_very_unique_weather_app/README.md

 # The Very Unique Weather App ;)

-A simple  weather application to get the a city's weather forecast.
+A simple  weather application to get a city's weather forecast.
 My venture into web front-end development using React, quite interesting!

 ### Application Tour